Favorite Cycling Workouts—Comparing Different Approaches

 Grant Holicky 39:11

-and there’s multiple ways to do tomatoes.
-One of the ways to do tomatoes is you kind of cap the high end effort right to say you’re gonna do the on at 150% of threshold power.
-The other way to do it is just go as hard as you possibly can and you’re gonna watch it fall off as you go through the aid.
-Another one you watch it be pretty steady through the aid.
+Well and there’s multiple ways to do Tabatas.
+One of the ways to do Tabatas is you kind of cap the high end effort, right?
+Say you’re gonna do the on at 150% of threshold power.
+The other way to do it is just go as hard as you possibly can and you’re gonna watch it fall off as you go through the eighth.
+Another one you watch it be pretty steady through the eighth.
 And so like, again, I will forever say there’s a lot of nuance up there.
-And how you use it is really important, but I agree with Trevor, you’re starting to get used to hurting.
-Yeah, and there’s something to that
+And how you use it is really important – but I agree with Trevor, you’re starting to get used to hurting and there’s something to that.

 Rob Pickels 39:39

 I actually I do the opposite.
-I cap the recovery, and I make the recovery a base wattage, I make the recovery 65 70% of FTP.
-And what that means is because you’re not dropping to zero because you’re not dropping to 50 RPM, it limits how hard you’re going on the next one On
+I cap the recovery, and I make the recovery a base wattage, I make the recovery 65, 70% of FTP.
+And what that means is, because you’re not dropping to zero, because you’re not dropping to 50 RPM, it limits how hard you’re going on the next one.

 Grant Holicky 40:00

-that’s what I do on 4020s.
-I did that same idea on 4020s.
-When I get a little shorter like 3015 or 2010s I don’t really capture like, Go hard go easy go hard go easy, but 4020s Yeah, absolutely.
-I really liked this workout early season, you just have to be careful about a how often you use it, where you use it in the week.
-You
+And that’s what I do on 40-20s.
+I did that same idea on 40-20s, when I get a little shorter like 30-15s or 20-10s I don’t really cap it, like, “go hard, go easy, go hard, go easy”, but 40-20s?
+Yeah, absolutely.
+I really liked this workout early season, you just have to be careful about A) how often you use it, and where you use it in the week.

 Trevor Connor 40:19

-don’t love me as much as I thought.
+You don’t love me as much as I thought you did.

-So then why do you get to the end of this workout and feel great, because I just heard you all talking about capping out so much.
-Why does someone feel great after this
+So then why do you get to the end of this workout and feel great then, because I just heard you all talking about capping out so much, why does someone feel great after this?

 Grant Holicky 40:30

-I think that for a lot of athletes, a little bit of suffering is a pleasurable thing.
-Yeah, right.
-And in what happens in an on off situation like this is every rep you just get into a little bit of suffering without going into Oh, this is too much suffering, you touch it and you touch it and you touch it and you touch and you know, he’s doing what, eight repeats, you know, multiple sets of that.
-Yeah, you know, as you’re getting 24 Little instances of just a little bit of suffering.
-And by the end, the some of that feels good without haver crossed the line where you’re begging for the interval to end.
+You touch it and you touch it and you touch – and you know, he’s doing what, eight repeats, you know, multiple sets of that.
+You know, so you’re getting twenty-four little instances of just a little bit of suffering and by the end, the sum of that feels good without ever crossed the line where you’re begging for the interval to end.

 Grant Holicky 41:41

-But the other thing I love about this and again for early season, awesome on the trainer.
-That’s an awesome way to pass time on the trainer.
-Yep, it’s
+But the other thing I love about this – and again for early season, awesome on the trainer, that’s an awesome way to pass time on the trainer.

 Rob Pickels 41:48